franck-benault/creditCardFraudDetection/README.md

 ### Undersampling the majority class
 ### Combining oversampling and undersampling

+# Data filtering
+The idea behind the filtering is to simplify the work of the classifier by filtering some transactions are a considered as very probably geniune.

+The metrics are in fact
+* the proportion of total transactions filtered
+* the number of transactions fraudulent that are filtered

+## Filter on the amount
+The transaction with high amount are very often genuine.
+The result is not very convincig because only a few transactions are filtered (0.02%).
+And number of transactions fraudulent filtered are low : only one

 # Main Classifiers
 ## Dummy Classifier
 The Dummy classifier does not learn anything from the data.